jackiehaochen/hkust-smart-group/content/authors/jiaxin/_index.md

 ---
 # Display name
-title: Xiao-yu Zheng
+title: Jia-xin Zhuang

 # Username (this should match the folder name)
 authors:
-  - Xiaoyu
+  - jiaxin

 # Is this the primary user of the site?